anp/whether/README.md

 # whether
 Data pipeline and visualization tool for public weather data.

+*NOTE: NCDC GSOD data is not currently approved for use outside of US.*

 To download, unpack and parse all of the NCDC GSOD data files in preparation for processing:
 ```
 ./main.sh
 ```

-This will (in future repo updates) also insert database records and create visualizations of the data.
+This will (in future repo updates) also create visualizations of the data.

 Here's the current output of the process running on a MacBook Pro with storage on a Samsung T1 USB SSD: